DataDog/ddprof/docs/Commands.md

     Enables statsd metrics for ddprof.
 Value should point to a statsd socket.
     Example: /var/run/datadog-agent/statsd.sock

+  -D, --preset, (envvar: DD_PROFILING_NATIVE_PRESET)
+    Select a predefined profiling configuration.
+    Available presets:
+     - default: profile CPU and memory allocations (profile only CPU when targeting a given PID)
+     - cpu_only: profile CPU
+     - alloc_only: profile memory allocations
+    If no --preset option is given, `default` preset is used.

+  -W, --switch_user, (envvar: DD_PROFILING_NATIVE_SWITCH_USER)
+    Run the target process under the given user.

   -v, --version:
     Prints the version of ddprof and exits.